Last updated October, 2019.

 "Compassion isn't writing a check, giving a homeless person $5, or working in a soup kitchen.
 Those things are important, but they aren't compassion.
 Compassion is recognizing our relationship with everyone else."

 This is often easier said than done.
-Our everyday lives present a lot of challenges, and stopping to reflect on our relationship with others isn't usually at the top of our priority list.
-It's an exercise that can greatly aid our ability to develop compassion, however.
+Our everyday lives present a lot of challenges, and stopping to reflect on our relationship with others usually isn't at the top of our priority list.
+But, it's an exercise that can greatly aid our ability to develop compassion.

 One thing that will help you realize your relationship to everyone (and everything) is the concept of "interconnectedness."
 There are two quotes I like to reference when discussing this subject.
 The first is from Carl Sagan:

 This quote is simple in its premise: nothing exists without everything else, and what exists now is the result of events that stretch back in time (events we have little insight into, and little control over).

-That apple pie isn't just the culmination of a few ingredients and an oven.
-Those ingredients and that oven are made up of a myriad of other things, which are made up of a myriad of other things, and on and on.
+That apple pie isn't just the product of a few ingredients and an oven.
+Those ingredients and that oven are made up of myriad other things, which are made up of myriad other things, and on and on and on.

-In Sagan's summation, you can trace back all the causes and conditions until you reach the origin of the universe.
+In Sagan's summation, you can trace back all the causes and conditions until you reach the beginning of the universe.
 As he points out: